MicrosoftDocs/well-architected/well-architected/performance-efficiency/performance-test.md

 ---
-title: Recommendations for testing
+title: Recommendations for performance testing
-description: Learn best practices for testing.
-See how to select tools, configure environments, analyze results, and take other steps to help workloads meet performance targets.
+description: Learn best practices for performance testing.
+See how to select tools, configure environments, and take other steps to help workloads meet performance targets.
 author: stephen-sumner
 ms.author: ssumner
 ms.date: 11/15/2023
 ms.topic: conceptual
 ---

-# Recommendations for testing
+# Recommendations for performance testing

 **Applies to this Azure Well-Architected Framework Performance Efficiency checklist recommendation:**